DmytroLopushanskyy/ScalingGNNs/products_classification/README.md

-# **Single-Machine Training with Neo4j and In-Memory for Products Classification**
+# **Single-Machine Training with Neo4j for Products Classification**

-This repository demonstrates single-machine GNN training for node classification on the **Products** dataset, using two backends: Neo4j and in-memory processing.
+This repository demonstrates single-machine GNN training for node classification on the **Products** dataset, using Neo4j backend.

 ## **Overview**

 The **Products dataset** is part of the Open Graph Benchmark (OGB) and is designed for node classification tasks.
 Each node represents a product, and each edge signifies a co-purchase event between products.
 The goal is to predict the product category based on its connections to other products.

-We demonstrate GNN training using two backends:
-1. **Neo4j**: Graph data is queried in real-time from a Neo4j database, allowing efficient memory use.
-2. **In-Memory**: The entire graph is loaded into memory for traditional training.

 ### **Setup and Installation**